deephaven/barrage/docs/Motivation.md

 provides superior performance and lower latencies when compared to an otherwise identical periodically refreshing of that computation.
 We also believe that open standards help drive innovation in data science.
-Ideally our update model would just "fit" into Flight's RPC paradigm.
-However, that just isn't the case.
+Ideally our update model would more naturally fit into Flight's RPC paradigm.
+However, more efficient approaches can be taken by both the server and the client if take advantage of the flexibility of Flight.

-Problems we need to solve that are not possible in Flight:
+Problems we need to solve that are not already solved by Flight:
 - provide some way to identify which rows were removed or modified
 - provide cross section of columns and rows that were modified in addition to data in added rows